 - If you have a cistern with a button flush, it may also be the case that the washer at the bottom of the flushing valve is not sealing properly, allowing water to flow into the toilet.

-- If that's still not the case, you probably have a leaky flushing valve. the flushing valve is located at the bottom of the tank and is generally pretty easy to replace - just pop it off and put a new one in.
+- If that's still not the case, you probably have a leaky flushing valve.
+The flushing valve is located at the bottom of the tank and is generally pretty easy to replace - pop it off and put a new one in.

 How can I tell if I have a gas leak?

 Your appliance may have a leak if you can smell gas.
 Signs that your gas appliance is working correctly and needs checking include burning with a yellow or orange flame or the pilot light keeps going out.

-What are some of the biggest continuous hot water systems offer over conventional heaters?
+What are some of the biggest continuous hot water systems offered over conventional heaters?

-One benefit of continuous hot water systems is that unlike conventional water heaters, they never run out of hot water!
+One benefit of continuous hot water systems is that they never run out of hot water, unlike conventional water heaters!

-While storage tank water heaters have a limited capacity, continuous hot water systems heat water as it passes through the system, meaning you'll never run out of hot water - especially important when the whole family is in town!
+While storage tank water heaters have a limited capacity, continuous hot water systems heat water as it passes through the system, meaning you'll never run out of hot water - essential when the whole family is in town!

 My kitchen tap runs soooo slow!

-First thing to check is that the spout isn't blocked, you can do this by simply unscrewing the end piece of the tap spout, which holds a gauze filter which can quite often be blocked and stopping the water flow .
-Clean out the grit, and you'll have much better flow of water.
-There also may be a filter on the inlet side of the tap under the bench, which could be blocked up. to repair this the water needs to be shut off and the filters removed and cleaned.
+The first thing to check is that the spout isn't blocked.
+You can do this by simply unscrewing the end piece of the tap spout, which holds a gauze filter that can quite often be clogged and stopping the water flow.
+Clean out the grit, and you'll have a much better flow of water.
+There also may be a filter on the inlet side of the tap under the bench, which could be blocked up.
+To repair this, the water needs to be shut off and the filters removed and cleaned.

-If either of these options dont work, it could be that your tap is not correct for the type of hot water system you have. in that case give us a call to arrange Michael to come and discuss your options.
+If either of these options don't work, it could be that your tap is not correct for the type of hot water system you have.
+In that case, give us a call to arrange for Michael to come and discuss your options.